ant-wireless/ANT-Android-SDKs/ANT+_Android_SDK/Services/README.md

 # Android ANT+ Services
 The included services are applications that run in the background which allow communication between apps and the ANT hardware.
 Services required by your ANT+ enabled application to run include ANT+ Plugins and ANT Radio Service.
-These services are available for download through the Play Store and may be pre-installed by device manufacturers.
+These services are available for download through the Play Store and may be pre-installed by device manufacturers, they are also available in the SDKs here and https://github.com/ant-wireless/ANT-Android-SDKs/tree/master/ANT_Android_SDK/Services, respectively.

 For more information on these services and which Android devices support or can support ANT communication refer to http://www.thisisant.com/developer/ant/ant-in-android/.